jkvim/knowledge-map/graphql/graphql.md

 - side effect(redux-saga)

 #### Query
+- query – a read‐only fetch.
 #### Mutation
 - think of a GraphQL query or mutation as a tree of function calls for each field
+- mutation – a write followed by a fetch.
+- lexecuted serially
+#### Subscription
+- subscription – a long‐lived request that fetches data in response to source events.
 #### Cache
 - single source of truth of data
 #### Optimistic UI